-(i) US\$6.5M Medium Term Loan
+(i) US\$6.0M Medium Term Loan

-On April 24, 2018, the Group entered into a Medium Term Loan with Ecobank Ghana Limited.
-The Medium Term Loan in the amount of US\$6.5 million (the "US\$6.5M Medium Term Loan") matures on April 30, 2021.
-Principal is repaid in 12 equal quarterly instalments required to satisfy the principal over the term of the loan commencing on July 31, 2018.
-Interest is payable monthly in arrears.
-The US\$6.5M Medium Term Loan bears interest at a rate of 8.5% per annum and is subject to periodic review in line with market conditions.
-The US\$6.5M Medium Term Loan is secured by certain assets of the Group (note 10 and note 14).
-The US\$6.5M Medium Term Loan may be repaid prior to maturity by the Group without penalty or other costs other than interest accrued to the date of such repayment.
-The effective interest rate of the US\$6.5M Medium Term Loan is 9.1%.
-The US\$6.5M Medium Term Loan is subject to, and as at December 31, 2020, the Group was in compliance with normal course covenants.
+On May 11, 2021, the Group entered into a new US\$6.0M Medium Term Loan (the "US\$6.0M Medium Term Loan") with Ecobank Ghana Limited to finance the cost of property, plant and equipment to support the Group's operations.
+Multiple drawings are permitted under the US\$6.0M Medium Term Loan and principal amounts are repayable quarterly over twelve quarters whereas interest is repayable monthly.
+The US\$6.0M Medium Term Loan is available for drawdown until April 30, 2022.
+The US\$6.0M Medium Term Loan bears interest at a rate of 7.5% per annum and is subject to periodic review in line with market conditions.
+The US\$6.0M Medium Term Loan is secured by certain assets of the Group (Note 10 and Note 14).
+The US\$6.0M Medium Term Loan may be repaid prior to maturity by the Group without penalty or other costs other than interest accrued to the date of such repayment.
+The effective interest rate of the US\$6.0M Medium Term Loan is 8.1%.
+As at December 31, 2021, the Group had drawn US\$5.5M on the US\$6.0M Medium Term Loan.
+The US\$6.0M Medium Term Loan is subject to, and as at December 31, 2021, the Group was in compliance with normal course covenants.